ivmai/bdwgc/docs/faq.md

 ### I have a different question that is not answered here, nor in the other GC documentation.
 Where else can I go?

-If you can't find the answer in the [GC overview](overview.md) and the linked files, please see "Feedback, Contribution, Questions and Notifications" section of the main [README](../README.md).
+If you cannot find the answer in the [GC overview](overview.md) and the linked files, please see "Feedback, Contribution, Questions and Notifications" section of the main [README](../README.md).